 A place for Catholic men to discuss issues they face in the light of their faith.

-Started by Bearwolf.
-Last reply by Sean Sep 15.
+Started by Fabricante.
+Last reply by Paul D. Foster Apr 25.

-Started by Chris Lazarus.
-Last reply by Native Son May 16.
+Started by Fabricante.
+Last reply by Native Son Feb 14.

 We disagree.
 Pace.